arieldeveloper/assembly-nes/README.md

 # assembly-nes
-A NES game written in 6502 Assembly
+A NES game written using 6502 Assembly

 ## Table of Contents
 - [Description](#description)